urwithinrange/AirBnB_clone/README.md

 $
 ```

-This code should also work in non-interactive mode:
+The console behavior in non-interactive mode:

 ```
 $ echo "help" | ./console.py